ac-gh-19/odin-recipes/README.md

-Basic recipe website with main index page that links to a few recipes.
+Basic recipe website with main index page that links to a few recipe(s).

-Learned basic HTML, how to outline a structure, add links to pages, and basic git/github.
+Learned basic HTML, how to outline a structure, add links to pages, basic git/github usage, inserting images, and utilizing lists.